sarahlikes/Case-Study-World-Happiness-Report/README.md

 requirements.
 Its latest records are four years old, and was provided in the Achievement 6 project brief.
-In the future, looking at parental leave, quality of food, social services, and community sustainability, cleanliness of water, and/or accessibility of resources seem worthwhile to compare to this data set, but for a matter of time to complete the assignment, I may maintain this dataset as is.
+In the future, looking at parental leave, quality of food, social services, and community sustainability, cleanliness of water, and/or accessibility of resources seem worthwhile to compare to this data set.